shashankx86/blukey/README.md

 # Blukey

-A Linux daemon for creating custom keyboard shortcuts that can execute shell commands.
+A CLI to set your custom key combo to perform custom key actions.

 ## Installation
 ```bash